user2311717757/nlp_doctor/README.md

 run:
 ./bert_base.sh

-If the reason of internet,you can't download Bert model.
-You can download manually from https://huggingface.co/bert-base-uncased/tree/main
+If you can't download Bert model, you can download it manually from https://huggingface.co/bert-base-uncased/tree/main.
 ```

 ## attack and defense